victormbogu1/FiFa20-Project/README.md

 # FiFa20-reprository-project

 This is an analysis of Fifa20 online gaming platform data.
-This project required me to take on the role of an analyst at careerfoundry, during this process I need to source for open-data with the goal of conducting an exploratory visual analysis in Python and finding connections between variables that seem worth exploring.
+This project required me to take on the role of an analyst at Careerfoundry, during this process I need to source for open-data with the goal of conducting an exploratory visual analysis in Python and finding connections between variables that seem worth exploring.
 After developing hypotheses, I’ll use various advanced analytical approaches to help test the hypotheses.
 The results was presented in Tableau dashboard.

 ## Analysis Criteria
 Conducting the following analyses in this Achievement (note that not all results need to be included in the final dashboard):